bizaio/babelfish/README.md

 [(Back to top)](#table-of-contents)

 The Babelfish CDR library tries to provide full coverage of payloads defined within the [Consumer Data Standards](https://consumerdatastandardsaustralia.github.io/standards).
-While we try to align our version numbers to those the Standards unfortunately the Standards have used all of the *x.y.z* versioning of the semantic versioning scheme.
+While we try to align our version numbers to those of the Standards unfortunately the DSB has chosen to use all of the *x.y.z* versioning of the semantic versioning scheme.
 Consequently the following table outlines the alignment between Babelfish versions and the Standards:

 Babelfish CDR Version                | Release Date | CDS Spec Compatibility     | Notes                                                             | Status
 ------------------------------------ | ------------ | -------------------------- | ----------------------------------------------------------------- | --------